SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

 ### Postgres Database

 * Install PostgreSQL (currently 9.5, 9.6 or 10) on your system (manuals for all OS can be found here: https://www.postgresql.org/download)
-* **set max_prepared_transactions = 64 (at least)** in postgresql.conf (e.g. ``/etc/postgresql/10.0/main/postgresql.conf``; ``C:/Program Files/PostgreSQL/10.0/data``)
+* set **max_prepared_transactions = 64** (at least) in postgresql.conf (e.g. ``/etc/postgresql/10.0/main/postgresql.conf``; ``C:/Program Files/PostgreSQL/10.0/data``)
 * Install the "temporal tables" extension for Postgres (https://github.com/arkhipov/temporal_tables)
-    * **Windows**: Download latest version for your postgres version: https://github.com/arkhipov/temporal_tables/releases/latest
-	Then you have to copy the DLL from the project into the PostgreSQL's lib directory and the .sql and .control files into the directory share\extension.
+    * **Windows**: Download the latest version for your Postgres version: https://github.com/arkhipov/temporal_tables/releases/latest, then copy the DLL from the project into the PostgreSQL's lib directory and the .sql and .control files into the directory share\extension.
     * **Linux** (see https://github.com/arkhipov/temporal_tables#installation):
         * ``sudo apt-get install libpq-dev``
         * ``sudo apt-get install postgresql-server-dev-all``
         * ``sudo apt install pgxnclient``
-		* Check for GCC: ``gcc --version`` - install if missing
+		* Check for GCC: ``gcc --version`` and install if missing
         * ``pgxn install temporal_tables``

 ## SORMAS Server

-### SORMAS Database

-* Create a PostgreSQL database named "sormas_db" and "sormas_audit_db" with user "sormas_user" (make sure to generate a secure password) as its owner.
-    * **Windows:** You can use the query-tool of pgAdmin to execute the SQL below
-	* **Linux:** ``sudo -u postgres psql`` (use ``\q`` to exit psql)
-	* SQL

-		CREATE USER sormas_user WITH PASSWORD '***' CREATEDB;
-		CREATE DATABASE sormas_db WITH OWNER = sormas_user ENCODING = 'UTF8';
-		CREATE DATABASE sormas_audit_db WITH OWNER = sormas_user ENCODING = 'UTF8';

 ### SORMAS Domain Setup

-* Get the latest SORMAS build from github: https://github.com/hzi-braunschweig/SORMAS-Open/releases/latest (deploy.zip).
+* Get the latest SORMAS build by downloading the deploy.zip file from GitHub: https://github.com/hzi-braunschweig/SORMAS-Open/releases/latest
 * **Linux**:
   * Unzip the archive and copy/upload its contents to **/root/deploy/sormas/$(date +%F)**
   * ``cd /root/deploy/sormas/$(date +%F)/setup``
-  * `chmod +x server-setup.sh`` to make the setup script executable
+  * Make the setup script executable with ``chmod +x server-setup.sh``
 * **Windows**:
-  * Download & install git for windows.
+  * Download & install Git for Windows.
 This will provide a bash emulation that you can use to run the setup script: https://gitforwindows.org/
-  * Unzip the SORMAS deploy.zip (e.g. into you download directory)
+  * Unzip the deploy.zip archive (e.g. into you download directory)
-  * Open git bash and navigate to the setup sub-directory
+  * Open Git Bash and navigate to the setup sub-directory
 * Optional: Open ``server-setup.sh`` in a text editor to customize the install paths, database access and ports for the server.
 The default ports are 6080 (HTTP), 6081 (HTTPS) and 6048 (admin)
-* Set up a payara domain for SORMAS by executing the setup scrupt: ``./server-setup.sh`` Press enter whenever asked for it.
+* Set up the database and a Payara domain for SORMAS by executing the setup script: ``./server-setup.sh`` Press enter whenever asked for it
 * **IMPORTANT**: Make sure the script executed successfully.
-If anything goes you need to fix the problem (or ask for help), then delete the created domain directory and re-execute the script.
+If anything goes wrong you need to fix the problem (or ask for help), then delete the created domain directory and re-execute the script.
 * **IMPORTANT**: Adjust the SORMAS configuration for your country in /opt/domains/sormas/sormas.properties
 * Adjust the logging configuration in /opt/domains/sormas/config/logback.xml based on your needs (e.g. configure and activate email appender)
 * [Update the SORMAS domain](SERVER_UPDATE.md)